aiocat/godbolt-cli/README.md

 Godbolt console wrapper for easily execute local file without any security risk and compiler.

 ## Install

-Compile the source code and add to your PATH.
+- Compile the source code and add to your PATH.
+OR
+- `go install gitlab.com/aiocat/godbolt-cli@latest`

 ## Usage